Preparing your family

 How will you get in touch with each other?
 Where will you meet?
 What if your neighborhood is being evacuated?

-It’s important to make a plan now so that you will know what to do, how to nd each other, and how to communicate in an emergency.
+It’s important to make a plan now so that you will know what to do, how to find each other and how to communicate in an emergency.

 - Pick the same person for each family member to call or email.
 It might be easier to reach someone who’s out of town.